ezachrisen/indigo/guide.md

 Vaults support add, update, delete and move mutations.

-The Vault guarantees that the active rule in the vault is only updated if all mutation succeed, and that readers never see an inconsistent rule state during updates.
+The Vault guarantees that the active rule in the vault is only updated if all mutations succeed, and that readers never see an inconsistent rule state during updates.

 ## Caveats